menu

 Growth Stocks

 Finally we get to our growth stocks.
 We see a major hit for Innistrad, which may be an indication that people who previously wanted it for Snapcaster's or Liliana's are now fearing a reprint of sorts.
-This is somewhat ironic given that Avacyn Restored saw an uptick of 7.6% despite the fact that the previously #1 most desired card (Disciple of Griselbrand) was already announced as the next GP promo.
+This is somewhat ironic given that Avacyn Restored saw an uptick of 7.6% despite the fact that the previously #1 most desired card (Griselbrand) was already announced as the next GP promo.

 Mirrodin Besieged also took a pretty big hit within the past two weeks.
 I can only imagine it's a delayed effect from the inclusion of Sword of Feast and Famine in the Modern decks.
 As it was the chase card of the set, the uptick in supply has pushed people away from wanting to purchase boxed product.